 This course focuses on the nature and problems associated with individual, interpersonal, and organizational communication in business.
-Avariety of verbal techniques is used, such as presentations, graphics, public speaking, and writing, to foster effective organizational and individual performances.
+A variety of verbal techniques are used, such as presentations, graphics, public speaking, and writing, to foster effective organizational and individual performances.
 Prerequisite: MGT 333.